 - Resignation procedure: A co-moderator choosing to resignmust send a letter of resignation to ARLIS/NA Vice-President.

 - New co-moderators receive a background packet which includes:

 - Files of the previous moderator or coordinator;

 - Planning of conference sessions;

-- Communicate needs of section members to Board Liaison and communicate Board decisions and activities to section members;
+- Communicate needs of section members to the executive board liaison and communicate executive board decisions and activities to section members;

 - Communicate with other groups (committees, sections, divisions, round tables, etc.) as necessary.

-The moderator submits annual and midyear reports to the Executive Board according to ARLIS/NA calendar.
-These reports should include separate written reports by the chairs of any constituent subcommittees or task forces.
+The co-moderators submit annual and midyear reports to the executive board according to the ARLIS/NA calendar.
+These reports should include separate written reports by the chairs of any constituent task forces.

-One business meeting is planned and scheduled by the moderator or coordinator at the annual conference.
+One business meeting is planned and scheduled by the co-moderators at the annual conference.
 The group may sponsor and plan one or more sessions for the annual conference subject to the approval of the conference planners.
-An orientation meeting for incoming division, section, and round table leaders and the Vice President may be held at the annual conference.

 Files & Record Keeping: